shlomif/halting-my-real-person-fiction/README.md

 If I wrote a Real Person Fanfic of Taylor Swift, she won't be harmed or care.
-If I depicted her figuratively "kicking the ass" of the NSA in [Summerschool at the NSA](https://www.shlomifish.org/humour/Summerschool-at-the-NSA/) her reputation would not have been harmed a dent and it may have even give her good publicity and even fodder for songs or videos.
+If I depicted her figuratively "kicking the ass" of the NSA in [Summerschool at the NSA](https://www.shlomifish.org/humour/Summerschool-at-the-NSA/) it would not have harmed her reputation a dent and it may have even give her good publicity and even fodder for songs or videos.

 As an amateur it would not have harmed her, and I would not have been considered a villain.